School of Music COVID-19 Policy Guidelines for Faculty, Staff and Students

 The School of Music will provide livestreaming of all performances in the Recital Hall and Johnson Performance Hall.

 There will be no in-person audience members for these events.
 Performances will be live-streamed only.
 This was a difficult decision, made in consultation with faculty and industry experts.
-As the semester progresses, conditions will be reevaluated to determine if it is possible to open our halls to audience members later in the fall.
+As the semester progresses, conditions will be reevaluated to determine if it is possible to open our halls to audience members later in the spring.

 Outdoor performances may have audiences, provided physical distancing guidelines of 6 feet are observed.